 Share online and/or offline by presenting the finalised translated text juxtaposed with the original text for readers’ easy reference, for them to have greater confidence in the quality of translation with personal checking.

 To facilitate more thorough understanding, add comprehensive, or at least concise (foot)notes for explanations of complex technical terms and concepts.

-Always be open to enquiries and feedback for improvement.
+Before publication in print, suggestions should be welcomed for more precise choice of words used in (perhaps temporarily unprintable) translations online.
 When mistakes are found, they should be amended immediately, lest they confuse and mislead indefinitely.

 BONUS TIPS [A] : FIVE UNTRANSLATED TERMS